Substitutes for heroin are used during medication-assisted treatment (MAT) to wean people off heroin.

 Using a heroin substitute may decrease the likelihood that a patient will contract HIV/AIDS or other diseases such as hepatitis C because they are no longer using heroin and possibly sharing needles with infected individuals.
 MAT can reduce a person’s likelihood of relapsing.

 MAT is meant to be used along with other strategies that can help people recover from heroin use.
 Per federal law, people who receive MAT must also get counseling.
-This can consist of group or individual therapy.
+This can consist of a group or individual therapy.
 They also receive employment, educational, vocational, and other treatment services that have the ultimate goal of helping them live productive lives.

 SAMHSA mentions that heroin substitutes are often misunderstood, and they are not used enough.